FrancisAungThu/DataAnalysisProjects/GrocerySalesAnalysis/readme.md

 #### 1. Protect and Strengthen Core Categories (Seafood, Household & Misc)
 These categories are essential revenue drivers and require consistent performance management.

-**Actions**
-- Review pricing and margin performance to maintain competitiveness without eroding profitability.
-- Prioritise these categories in promotions, merchandising, and store placement.

-**Expected Outcome**
-Stabilised revenue performance and reduced risk exposure from over‑dependence on core categories.

 #### 2. Leverage Fruits & Vegetables as a High‑Volume Support Category
 This category significantly contributes to customer traffic and basket size.

-**Actions**
-- Use Fruits & Vegetables as a cross‑sell anchor to increase basket value.

-**Expected Impact**
-Higher basket value and improved cross‑category sales uplift.

 ---